-- 6. Then turn off the heating on the hotplate stirrer.
-Remove the hot plate and let the reaction mixture cool down for 10 minutes.
-Place it afterwards in the crystallizing dish filled with an ice-water mixture.
+- 6. Turn off the heating on the hotplate stirrer.
+Remove the hotplate and let the reaction mixture cool down for 10 minutes.
+Place the reaction mixture in an ice-water bath (use a crystallizing dish).
 Let it stand for another 10 minutes. - 7.
-Set up a vacuum filtration apparatus (see Figure 2) using a Büchner funnel, a filter paper and a suction flask, that is secured to the laboratory stand with a small clamp.
+Set up a vacuum filtration apparatus (see Figure 2) using a Büchner funnel, one filter paper and a suction flask.
+Clamp the suction flask to the laboratory stand with a small clamp.
 Raise your HELP card.
 A lab assistant will come and show how to connect the suction flask to the vacuum source.